FancyGuitarist/Projet-vision/README.md

     }
 }
 ```
-You can also enable Center Stage, along with video effects like Portrait mode and Studio Light, in Control Center.
+The user can also enable Center Stage, along with video effects like Portrait mode and Studio Light, in Control Center.
 Because the enabled state of each effect can change externally, the app also key-value observes the state of these effects.
 Similar to how the app observes changes to the system-preferred camera, the app key-value observes the state of the [isCenterStageEnabled][11], [ isPortraitEffectEnabled ][12], and [ isPortraitEffectEnabled ][13] properties and updates the user interface state as the values change.
 ``` swift
 AVCaptureDevice.self.addObserver(self, forKeyPath: centerStageKeyPath, options: [.new], context: nil) AVCaptureDevice.self.addObserver(self, forKeyPath: portraitEffectKeyPath, options: [.new], context: nil)